 Your EVP is unique to your organisation, so check out as many examples online as you wish, but don’t replicate what others are doing; it won’t work!
 Your EVP makes up part of your wider employer brand and ultimately tells people what makes you great and why they should stick around; so give them something they can’t get anywhere else.

-Make sure to find out what people value most about your employee experience and what makes you stand out from other organisations; your differentiators are important in making sure you stand out as an employer of choice!
+What to do instead: make sure to find out what people value most about your employee experience and what makes you stand out from other organisations; your differentiators are important in making sure you stand out as an employer of choice!

 So… what feedback should you gather?